swiftly-solution/documentation/src/docs/scripting/events/gameevents/onaddplayersonaricon.md

 ---

 # OnAddPlayerSonarIcon
-This event is triggered when add_player_sonar_icon is triggered
+This event is triggered when add_player_sonar_icon is triggered.
 ::: tabs
 @tab Lua
 ```lua